 CIST students can access software at the Pitt-Bradford Microsoft Developer Network Academic Alliance software.
 Please see your instructor to gain access to this site.

 There is also a website for the program designed by the director of the CIST program.

 Mr. Donald Lewicki

-Associate Professor of Business Management, Director of Computing, Telecommunications, and Media Services
+Associate Professor of CIS&T, Director of Computing, Telecommunications and Media Services

 158 Swarts Hall

 Director and Associate Professor of Computer Information Systems and Technology Program and Director of Asian Collaborations

 Mr. Robert Ellison